 Tax Preparation Help

-The United States income tax is a pay–as–you–go tax, which means that tax must be paid as you earn or receive your income during the year.
-There are two ways to pay as you go.
-One is through tax withholding and the other is through estimated tax payments.
-Topic 355 provides information on paying estimated tax.
-If you do not pay enough tax through withholding or estimated tax payments, you may have to pay a penalty for underpayment of estimated tax.
-Generally, most taxpayers will have paid enough tax to avoid this penalty if they have paid at least 90% of the tax shown on the return for the current year, or 100% of the tax shown on the return for the prior year, whichever is smaller.
-There are also special rules for farmers and fishermen.
-Please refer to Publication 505, Tax Withholding and Estimated Tax, for more information on paying estimated tax payments.
+The United States income tax is a pay-as-you-go tax, which means that tax must be paid as you earn or receive your income during the year.
+You can either do this through withholding or by making estimated tax payments.
+If you do not pay enough tax, you may have to pay a penalty for underpayment of estimated tax.
+Generally, most taxpayers will have paid enough tax to avoid this penalty if they owe less than $1,000 in tax after subtracting their withholdings and credits, or if they paid at least 90% of the tax for the current year, or 100% of the tax shown on the return for the prior year, whichever is smaller.
+There are special rules for farmers and fishermen.
+Please refer to Publication 505, Tax Withholding and Estimated Tax, for additional information.

-Generally, the payments must usually have been in approximately four equal amounts to avoid a penalty.
+Generally, the payments should be made in four equal amounts to avoid a penalty.
 However, if you made unequal payments because your income was received unevenly during the year, you may be able to avoid or lower the penalty by annualizing your income.
-Use Form 2210 (PDF), Underpayment of Estimated Tax by Individuals and Fiduciaries, to see if annualizing would reduce or eliminate the penalty.
+Use Form 2210 (PDF), Underpayment of Estimated Tax by Individuals, Estates, and Trusts, to see if you owe a penalty for underpaying your estimated tax.

 The penalty may be waived if: